Skip to main content

 4

 Statistical and mathematical descriptions of social networks.
 Topics include graphical and matrix representations of social networks, sampling methods, statistical analysis of network data, and applications.
-Prerequisite: SOC 504, SOC 505, SOC 506, or equivalent.
+Prerequisite: two introductory applied statistics courses at the level of SOC 504 and SOC 505 (or equivalent).
 Offered: jointly with STAT 567.

 Course Name